cmoffroad/osm-guidelines/README.md

 ### Merging Road Segments:

-- are both segments consecutive, follow the main way and share identical tag classification including surface and highway ?
+- are both roads segments consecutive, follow the main way and share identical tag classification including surface and highway ?
   - `yes`: both segments can be merged
   - `no`: do not merge